 The Company produces its financial statements in accordance with International Financial Reporting Standards ("IFRS").
-On an IFRS basis the Company produced a pre-tax profit of £583k (2016: Pre-tax loss of £1,629k).
+On an IFRS basis the Company produced a pre-tax profit of £0.9m (2017: Pre-tax profit of £0.6m).
 The majority of its earnings related to interest on loans provided to the VHL entity.